Finding a professional building contractor

 2. Work with Construction Supermarket

 We only work with competent, vetting and professional building contractors.
 We have purposely made our criteria and vetting process difficult to ensure only those of a certain calibre undertake building work endorsed by us.
-We personally validate and check an array of checks include credit searches, testimonial checks, insurance documents and validate past/present work.
+We personally validate and check an array of checks including credit searches, testimonial checks, insurance documents and validate past/present work.

 3. Compare at least 3 quotes